4 customer retention strategies that actually work in field services

-Therefore, for your business to thrive in an economically turbulent post-pandemic world, you will need to focus on impressing your current customer base and keep them coming back for more.
+Therefore, for your business to thrive in a world where customer expectations are constantly changing, you will need to focus on impressing your current customer base and keep them coming back for more.

-Better still, repeat customers typically spend around 67% more than new ones.
+👍 Repeat customers spend more: Repeat customers typically spend around 67% more than new ones.
 When you do an outstanding job, your customers will be more inclined to try out your other goods and services, creating the perfect opportunity to upsell and increase your profits.

 Now you know some of the main reasons why customer retention is so necessary, let’s look at the top four strategies that actually work.